aaronbloomfield/pdr/labs/lab03/index.md

 A stack is a basic data structure similar in use to a physical stack of papers.
 You can add to the top (push) and take from the top (pop), but you are not allowed to access the middle or bottom.
 A stack adheres to the [LIFO](http://en.wikipedia.org/wiki/LIFO_%28computing%29) property.

+### Tutorial ###

+Go through [Tutorial 3: Unix, part 1](../../tutorials/03-04-more-unix/index.html), which is the introduction and sections 1-4.
+This tutorial is originally from the department of Electrical Engineering at the University of Surrey, and is available online [here](http://www.ee.surrey.ac.uk/Teaching/Unix/).
+You should complete the introductory part and sections 1-4.
+You should already be somewhat familiar with some of the materials in the first few of these tutorials, as they were covered in the [Unix tutorial from the first lab](../../tutorials/01-intro-unix/index.html).
+The rest of the tutorial (sections 5-8) are for next week's lab, but feel free to go through it this week, if you are interested.

-### Reading(s) ###
+### Recommended Readings ###

-1. Readings can be found online on the [Readings](../../docs/readings.html) page
+- Postfix Calculation and Stacks and Queues sections on the [Readings](../../docs/readings.html) page
-2. The [Wikipedia article on Reverse Polish notation](http://en.wikipedia.org/wiki/Reverse_Polish_notation), which is another name for postfix notation, has a good description along with a sample calculation.

 Procedure
 ---------

 ### Pre-lab ###

-1. Go through [Tutorial 3: Unix, part 1](../../tutorials/03-04-more-unix/index.html), which is the introduction and sections 1-4.
-This tutorial is originally from the department of Electrical Engineering at the University of Surrey, and is available online [here](http://www.ee.surrey.ac.uk/Teaching/Unix/).
-You should complete the introductory part and sections 1-4.
-You should already be somewhat familiar with some of the materials in the first few of these tutorials, as it was in the [Unix tutorial from the first lab](../../tutorials/01-intro-unix/index.html).
-The rest of the tutorial (sections 5-8) are for next week's lab, but feel free to go through it this week, if you are interested
-2. Write up at least one question that you still have on Unix (or things you are still confused about)
+1. Write up at least one question that you still have on Unix (or things you are still confused about)
-3. Implement a postfix stack calculator for integers using the C++ STL stack
+2. Implement a postfix stack calculator for integers using the C++ STL stack
-4. Create a simple program to test your calculator
+3. Create a simple program to test your calculator
-5. Files to download: none
+4. Files to download: none
-6. Files to submit: postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp, unix.questions.txt
+5. Files to submit: postfixCalculator.h, postfixCalculator.cpp, testPostfixCalc.cpp, unix.questions.txt

 ### In-lab ###